 - genetics and family history

-- the body’s defences going into overdrive after fighting off an infection with a virus
+- the body’s defenses going into overdrive after fighting off infection

 - psychological stress